susikohmelo/DOROS/README.md

 ## What's currently implemented?
 ### In 16-bit real mode
 - Bootloader with an assembly based driver to find and load any file from a FAT12 file system
-- Global Descriptor Table following a small flat memory model
+- GDT following a small flat memory model (ie. up to 4gb ram)
 ### In 32-bit protected mode
-- Interrupt Descriptor Table
+- IDT & everything needed for interrupts (such as PIC configs & IVT)
-- Interrupt based PS/2 keyboard driver
+- PS/2 keyboard driver
 - Heap allocation (malloc/free like functionality)
-- Basic TTY functionality (printing characters to video memory with colors)
+- Basic TTY functionality (VGA text mode terminal)
-- VGA text cursor controls
-- Basic shell & basic commands for it
+- Basic shell & commands
-- **Currently working on:** basic VGA graphics driver ("real" graphics instead of text)
+- **Currently working on:** Graphical cursor controlled by mouse

 ## How to compile?